Quality-guided UAV Surface Exploration for 3D Reconstruction

-We then evaluate our approach by considering different quality requirements corresponding to different optimal observation ranges: close-range (1-2m), middle-range (4-5m), and high-range (8-9m).
+For the second part of our analysis, we consider the percentage distance $\Delta$ to different quality objectives obtained using different observation distance intervals $d_{obs}\pm \eta$: close-range (1.5m), middle-range (4.5m), and high-range (8.5m) with $\eta$ always 0.5m.
 We also measure the performance of two versions of closest frontiers and frontiers count: one with a large sampling range of 3 to 8 meters for view generation, and a version with a smaller range of 4 to 5 meters.
+These results are presented in Tables \ref{tab:house_quality} and \ref{tab:tunnel_quality} for the House and Tunnel environment respectively.
+For readability purposes, and given its direct relation with $d^*$, we use the value of $\sqrt{1/Z^*}$ instead of $Z^*$ to specify the considered quality objective.

-When the quality requirements decrease, our solution coverage increases significantly: in "House", the best performing method in terms of coverage is ours with a high range.
+When the observation distance increases, our solution coverage increases significantly: in "House", the best-performing method in terms of coverage is ours, with a high range.
 In "Tunnel", ours-middle-range is also the top performer (we did not evaluate a high-range as the narrow corridors of the tunnel do not allow it).
-As expected, when the quality objective is lowered and the coverage ratio improves, the map accuracy worsens.
-Conversely, with the highest quality objective, our exploration is slower, but the map fidelity increases.
+However, as expected, when observing from higher ranges, the accuracy of the observed map worsens.
+Conversely, with the smallest range of observation, our exploration is slower, but the map fidelity increases.
 In "House", ours ($d^* \in [1;2]$), is slower but has the best accuracy of all the strategies with an error 2 to 4 times inferior to the other methods (ours excluded).
-For lower quality thresholds, our method always has a distance to the quality objective of 0.01\% or less, but with the corresponding confidence value being very small, the comparison between strategies appears less significant.
-In "Tunnel", ours-close-range ($d^* \in [1;2]$) has a higher distance to the quality target than ours-middle-range ($d^* \in [4;5]$).
-The small value of $d^*$ in the narrow corridors causes big angle changes between views, which generates a higher error.
+For higher observation ranges, our method always has a distance to the quality objective of 0.01\% or less, but with the corresponding confidence value being very small, the comparison between strategies appears less significant.
+In "Tunnel", ours-close-range ($d_{obs} \in [1;2]$) has a higher distance to the quality target than ours-middle-range ($d_{obs} \in [4;5]$).
+The small value of $d_{obs}$ in the narrow corridors causes big angle changes between views, which generates a higher error.
 In general, we can notice that our approach is either the fastest to cover the environments or the one that achieves the best accuracy, depending on the corresponding quality target.